nev3rm0re/dev-proxy/JOURNAL.md

 further - this changes might solve my previous issues with the REQUIRE_ESM errors.
 Have so many feature ideas, will create a separate doc for them - 'FEATURE IDEAS.md'.

+## 2025-01-10

+Resumed working on the "Lock response" functionality.
+Thinking about more robust storage solution.
+I think I would benefit from keeping entities separate - routes, responses, future settings.
+Now I can lock and edit response text.
+On unlock it resets to the original.